-6.14.10 Device address match
+6.14.12 Device address match

-The device address match feature is tailored for address whitelisting in $Bluetooth^{\otimes}$ low energy and similar implementations.
+The device address match feature is tailored for address white listing in a Bluetooth[®] Smart and similar implementations.

 This feature enables on-the-fly device address matching while receiving a packet on air.
-This feature only works in receive mode and when the RADIO is configured for little endian, see PCNF1.ENDIAN.
+This feature only works in receive mode and as long as the radio is configured for little endian, see PCNF1.ENDIAN.

-The device address match unit assumes that the first 48 bits of the payload are the device address and that bit number 6 in S0 is the TxAdd bit.
-See the Bluetooth[®] Core Specification for more information about device addresses, TxAdd, and whitelisting.
+The device address match unit assumes that the 48 first bits of the payload is the device address and that bit number 6 in S0 is the TxAdd bit.
+See the Bluetooth[®] Core Specification for more information about device addresses, TxAdd and whitelisting.

-The RADIO is able to listen for eight different device addresses at the same time.
+The radio is able to listen for eight different device addresses at the same time.
 These addresses are specified in a DAB/DAP register pair, one pair per address, in addition to a TxAdd bit configured in the DACNF register.
 The DAB register specifies the 32 least significant bits of the device address, while the DAP register specifies the 16 most significant bits of the device address.